-As part of the Lab Future Generations, we've worked on the design of a future thinking toolkit.
-This toolkit consists of different methods that help us make sense of the future, sense opportunities and determine what we can do now to ensure the well-being of future generations.
+- The Future Thinking Toolkit, which consists of different methods that help us make sense of the future, sense opportunities and determine what we can do now to ensure the well-being of future generations.
 In this way we'll be able to properly advocate for future generations.

 - The Salon for the Future, in which a diversity of awesome academic thinkers came together to explore differnet methods with which to bring the future to the present, and vice versa.

 - The Quickscan and Campaign Video for the Water campaign, which sketched out the different dimensions of the importance of water for future generations and how these are under threat